 Exercising Your Pug Outdoors

 Every dog loves spending time outdoors and there’s nothing walking your dog outdoors.
 I used to take Mindy for a 2-mile walk every day when she was younger.
+I tried running with her, but Pugs are just not built to jog or run for very long.

 However, I made sure that we went for the walk early in the morning around 6:00 AM.
 It was cool and this made it comfortable for her.